MaulikDave9/MaulikDave9/README.md

-Hi, This is Maulik, I am aspiring AI Engineer/Software Developer.
+Hi, This is Maulik, I am aspiring AI Engineer.

-I am currently focused on building expertise as an ML/AI Engineer, specializing in the Google Cloud Platform (GCP) technology stack and the PyTorch framework for deep learning.
-I’m also working on projects related to Generative AI, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.
+I am currently building expertise as an ML/AI Engineer, specializing in the Google Cloud Platform (GCP) technology stack and the PyTorch framework for deep learning.
+I have also working on projects related to Generative AI, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems.

 I am passionate about Computer Vision and Deep Learning.
 Recently I implemented
 * Predict the Product Category (Multi Class) using a fusion of product images and text descriptions with the dataset Amazon Berkeley Objects (ABO) Dataset: https://github.com/MaulikDave9/Projects/tree/main/MultimodalProductClassfication
 * Multi-class Image Classification on the Kaggle Fruits-360 Dataset: https://github.com/MaulikDave9/Projects/tree/main/Fruits-360

-I finished Google Advanced Data Analytics Professional Certificate (Coursera) in 2025.
+I am working on finishing PyTorch for Deep Learning Professional Certificate - focusing on bulding Deep Learning Models from scratch.
+I finished Google Advanced Data Analytics Professional Certificate.
 It focused on the statistical analysis, Python, regression models, and machine learning.

 <!--
 **MaulikDave9/MaulikDave9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.